cchabanois/mesfavoris/README.rst

 When adding a new bookmark on a text file, be careful to add this bookmark on a line :

-- that does not contain a password or any other confidential information
+- that does not contain a password or any other confidential information (if you share the bookmark later)
-- that contains text that is relevant and does not appear elsewhere around the line (do not put a bookmark on an empty line for example
+- that contains text that is relevant and does not appear elsewhere around the line (do not put a bookmark on an empty line for example)

 You can add a bookmark from the edit menu or using the shortcut : ``M1+B B``.
 If you are in a text editor, a marker will be added :